Mark W. Clark: Retirement and death

 General Clark retired in 1965 when he stepped down as president of The Citadel.
 He lived in Charleston, South Carolina, in retirement and died there on April 17, 1984, at age 87.
 He was the last surviving American officer who had held four-star rank during World War II.
 He was buried on the campus of The Citadel.

 Racial views

-Clark was a segregationist who held racist and nativist views.
 He associated un-Americanism and communism with unassimilated immigrants, whose "less desirable qualities of their former nationalities" had not been erased by the "melting pot."
 He said World War I had provided the country with a valuable lesson on "undigested groups" with "no knowledge of and respect for American institutions."
 At the same time, Clark was an ardent Germanophobe who thought Nazi war crimes reflected the inherent "cruelty ... of the German people."
 At one point, he said U.S. troops had to abandon "soft ideas of sportsmanship and fair play" when fighting Germany."Our men must kill Germans as they would kill rattlesnakes or scorpions."